image

 Trim and pat dry the meat, season with salt and pepper and dip into the flour on all sides.
 Add oil and butter to the pot, then add the floured beef and brown on all sides---keep the heat medium-high so the searing keeps going strong.
 This recipe works for the quantities listed.
 If increased, you will need to sear in two or three batches and maybe use a few different pots and pans.

 When the meat is equally browned on all sides, sprinkle on the paprika and cook 2 minutes longer turning the meat a few times to coat it with the paprika.
 Remove the meat to a plate/platter and add the mirepoix, garlic, bay leaf, marjoram and thyme.
 Fry for 8-10 minutes to a golden brown color.
-Add tomatoes, the beef from the plate, reduced wine and stock.
-Bring to a boil.
+Finally add the tomatoes.

-(After searing the meat and browning the mirepoix the reduced red wine is added to deglaze the pan.)
+(After searing the meat and browning the mirepoix the beer is added to deglaze the pan.)

-(After cooking the red wine, beef stock is added.)
+(After cooking the beer, beef stock is added.)

 (The ingredients in the pot were brought to a boil and then the pot was covered with the cover ajar in a 350 F. degree oven to braise for about 2 hours. )